apache/directory-kerby/README.md

 + Provides support for JAAS, GSSAPI and SASL frameworks that applications can leverage.
 + Minimal dependencies, the core part is ensured to depend only on JRE, for easy use and maintenance.

-### Update
-We’re collaborating with ApacheDS community and preparing this project to be ready for a sub project.
-Feedback is welcome.

 ### Status
 As follows, with the core and critical parts done, important features are still ongoing.
-The 0.1 version will be released early next year.
-We do not suggest production usage prior to the release.
+We're expecting a major release this year.
 <pre>
 ASN-1 (done)
 Kerberos core and codec (done)